-133. Risk scenario 1 is not identified as a substantive risk because the GM wheat and barley would not be used for human food or animal feed, and other proposed limits and controls would minimise exposure of people and animals to the GM wheat and barley.
+131. Risk scenario 1 is not identified as a substantive risk because the GM wheat and barley would not be used for human food or animal feed, and other proposed limits and controls would minimise exposure of people and animals to the GM wheat and barley.
 In addition, there is no reasonable expectation that the gene knockouts and the presence of the Cas9 protein could lead to increased toxicity or allergenicity in people or to increased toxicity in animals.
 Therefore, this risk could not be greater than negligible and does not warrant further detailed assessment.

-Risk Source Introduced or knocked-out genes conferring yield enhancement, and CRISPR/Cas9 genetic elements Causal Pathway Growing GM wheat and barley at the trial site • Pollen flow to other GM wheat or barley grown at the trial site • GM wheat and barley composition is different from non-GM wheat and barley • Exposure of people who deal with the GM plants or of people in the vicinity of the trial sites OR Exposure of animals eating the GM wheat or barley Potential Harm Increased toxicity or allergenicity to people OR Increased toxicity to desirable animals
+Risk Source Introduced or knocked-out genes conferring yield enhancement, and CRISPR/Cas9 genetic elements Causal Pathway Growing GM wheat and barley at the trial site Pollen flow to other GM wheat or barley grown at the trial site GM wheat and barley composition is different from non-GM wheat and barley • Exposure of people who deal with the GM plants or of people in the vicinity of the trial sites OR Exposure of animals eating the GM wheat or barley Increased toxicity or allergenicity to people Potential Harm OR Increased toxicity to desirable animals

-134. The source of potential harm for this postulated risk scenario are the introduced or knocked-out genes conferring yield enhancement and the CRISPR/Cas9 genetic elements in the GM wheat and barley plants.
+132. The source of potential harm for this postulated risk scenario are the introduced or knocked-out genes conferring yield enhancement and the CRISPR/Cas9 genetic elements in the GM wheat and barley plants.

-- 135. The GM wheat and barley would be grown at the trial site and would produce pollen.
+133. The GM wheat and barley would be grown at the trial site and would produce pollen.
 When the GM wheat and barley flowers, GM pollen could be carried by wind to other GM wheat and barley plants nearby.
 If these are also flowering, the GM pollen could fertilise some flowers, producing hybrid GM plant material.
-People or animals could be exposed to the hybrid GM plant material, if it is used for human food or animal feed, or by coming into contact with the hybrid GM plant material at the trial site. - 136.
-It is possible that the different lines proposed for release would be planted in close proximity to one another during the trial.
+People or animals could be exposed to the hybrid GM plant material, if it is used for human food or animal feed, or by coming into contact with the hybrid GM plant material at the trial site.

+134. It is possible that the different lines proposed for release would be planted close to one another during the trial.
 In addition, the GM wheat and barley may be grown in close proximity to other GM wheat or barley planted under licence DIR 186.
 Given that the different GM lines are sexually compatible and that they may have similar flowering times, pollen flow between plants with different introduced or knocked-out genes may occur.
+This may result in hybrid GM wheat and barley seeds with additional - 'stacked' - introduced or knocked-out genes for yield enhancement.
+If the CRISPR/Cas9 genetic element is present in the GM plant pollen, then this would also lead to an SDN-1 type change in the target locus of the genome of the recipient egg cell.
+This would result in an increase in the frequency of inheritance of the knocked-out genes.

-This may result in hybrid GM wheat and barley seeds with additional 'stacked' introduced or knocked-out genes for yield enhancement. - 137.
-It should be noted that vertical gene flow per se is not considered an adverse outcome but may be a link in a chain of events that may lead to an adverse outcome. - 138.
-Wheat and barley are mainly self-pollinating and where pollen dispersal does occur, the main method is wind.
+135. It should be noted that vertical gene flow per se is not considered an adverse outcome but may be a link in a chain of events that may lead to an adverse outcome.

+136. Wheat and barley are mainly self-pollinating and where pollen dispersal does occur, the main method is wind.
 The chances of natural hybridisation occurring with sexually compatible plants are low and decline significantly over distance, with most pollen falling within the first few metres (OGTR, 2021b, a).